DanielSimunov/dailygrind-project/README.txt

 Hi,

 Thanks for checking out my website.
+You can view the site at: https://danielsimunov.github.io/danielsimunov.github.dailygrind-project/

 I designed the site in figma, then coded it in VS code.
 Here's a link to view the design in figma: https://www.figma.com/file/T55Sqr1a5OrP00jq5Ajc3j/daily-grind?node-id=0%3A1